OAI/learn.openapis.org/specification/paths.md

             ...
 ```

-The complete document can be found in the [Tic Tac Toe sample API](/examples/tictactoe.yaml).
+The complete OpenAPI Description can be found in the [Tic Tac Toe sample API](/examples/tictactoe.yaml).

 ## Summary